Houston Maritime Accident Lawyer

 The Molina Law Firm has been representing accident victims for over 20 years helping them navigate the sometimes complex legal fight against the insurance carriers.
-Remember that when you retain Attorney Rick Molina, you pay nothing upfront and we only collect a percentage of the compensation you receive only when we have won your case.
+Remember that when you retain Attorney Rick Molina, a Houston Maritime Accident Lawyer, you pay nothing upfront and we only collect a percentage of the compensation you receive only when we have won your case.
 Don’t go against the insurance carriers alone.
 Attorney Rick Molina will aggressively represent you and fight on your behalf.
 We have the knowledge, resources, and experience to get you all the compensation for your loss, pain, and suffering.

 No Win, No Fee